Skip to content

 Attributes & Properties

 HTML id of the element to track.
-The bar reveals when it leaves the viewport.
-Omit for a permanently visible bar
+When that element leaves the viewport, the bar reveals.
+Omit for a permanently visible bar.

 Events